Is A&W Root Beer Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 Quillaia extract is a natural surfactant derived from the bark of the Quillaja saponaria tree, commonly used as a foaming agent and emulsifier in food and beverage products.
-Quillaia extract is safe during pregnancy in the small amounts used as a foaming agent in beverages.
+Quillaia extract is considered safe in this product and functions as a foaming agent or emulsifier.

 Answering Your Questions